onefrankguy/frankmitchell.org/posts/deep-nesting-and-iteration.md

 Simple.
 Now all I need is a Scheme interpreter in Ruby, then I could have my cake and eat it too.

-[Manifesto of the Programmer Liberation Front]: http://alarmingdevelopment.org/index.php?p=5 "Jonathan Edwards (Alarming Development): Manifest of the Programmer Liberation Front"
+[mplf]: http://alarmingdevelopment.org/index.php?p=5 "Jonathan Edwards (Alarming Developlment): Manifesto of the Programmer Liberation Front"
 [generators]: http://onestepback.org/articles/same_fringe/ "Jim Weirich (one, step, back): The Same Fringe Problem"